PCfVW/Simple-HTN-Planner/README.md

 C++ code only runs the travel example from PyHop; other examples will follow.

-Currently, planner and (travel) example are in one file (main.cpp); further commits will split planner and examples.
+Currently, planner and (travel) example are in one file (main.cpp); later commits will split planner and examples.